Get a free application, infrastructure and malware scan report - Scan Your Website Now

 Indusface GDPR Data Processing Addendum – Now Part of Service Terms

-4. Do we have mechanisms in place to destroy or delete data if requested to do so?
+4. Do we have mechanisms in place to destroy or delete data upon request?

-5. Do we have a way to monitor and detect security incidents continuously?
+5. Do we continuously monitor and detect security incidents?

-6. Have we updated our privacy notices and privacy policies?
+6. Have we updated our privacy notices and policies?

-7. Have we set up appropriate incident management procedures to handle a security incident?
+7. Have we established appropriate incident management procedures?

 8. Have we conducted a Privacy Impact Assessment (PIA)?